StarPlayrX/bigmac/README.md

 Added Support for Monterey 12.0.1 release as of 12.2.2021

+Becuase of race conditions during macOS boot, Open Core Legacy Patcher is recommended and OCLP can compliement BigMac2.
+I will soon produce a guide on how to make the two products work seamlessly with each other.

 ### For Mac enthusiasts who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.